FuriousZyan/WebGamePrototype/README.md

 # WebGamePrototype
 Prototype Test

-Updated 3 minutes ago
 Read carefully Before you download this prototype !....

 "HOW TO PLAYTEST THIS GAME"

 After downloading right click on the game.html file Open on firefox to test